 - The employee has been employed as an executive or manager for one continuous year in the three years preceding the filing of the petition; and

-If you are foreign employer seeking to expand your business operations through the addition of new offices within the United States, contact us today to speak with a U.S. Immigration Lawyer experienced with L-1 Visa New Office – Business Expansion.
+If you are a foreign employer seeking to expand your business operations through the addition of new offices within the United States, contact us today to speak with a US Immigration Lawyer experienced with L-1 Visa New Office – Business Expansion.